Skip to content

 Answer: The stapes (stirrup bone) in the middle ear, about 3 mm long.

-Why it stumps people: Sounds right that it’s somewhere small.
-Isn’t obvious where.
-The stapes sits in the middle ear alongside the incus and malleus, three tiny bones that transmit sound vibrations from the eardrum to the inner ear.
+The gap in the guess: You know it’s somewhere small.
+You can’t quite place where.
+The stapes sits in the middle ear next to the incus and malleus, three tiny bones that carry sound vibrations from the eardrum to the inner ear.

 15. What percentage of human DNA do we share with bananas?
 (Hard)